 I curate, coordinate, and craft experiences that feel right.

-I'm happiest where design meets development—bringing ideas to life from 0 to 1.
-I obsess over the details, refine relentlessly, and love making things better than they were before.
+I’m at my best where design meets development: taking ideas from 0 to 1, obsessing over details, refining relentlessly, and always pushing to leave things better than I found them.

 // Work